There are a number of requirements Decker School of Nursing graduate students must fulfill.

 Refer to the Student Records calendar for appropriate, corresponding add/drop deadline date; if the date isn't posted on the calendar yet, keep checking back.

-- Fall start graduate students — fall semester add/drop deadline
+- Fall start graduate students — August 1

-- Spring start graduate students — spring semester add/drop deadline
+- Spring start graduate students — December 1

-Download the Graduate Programs packet from this Decker Clinical Health Requirements Google folder and follow the detailed instructions to complete your health/clinical practice requirements.
+Download the graduate clinical/health requirements documents and follow the detailed instructions to complete your health/clinical practice requirements.

 For continuing students, health/clinical practice requirements are due one calendar year from the date they were completed.
 Students may need to repeat the requirements within the academic year to maintain current health/clinical practice requirement status.